vault-thirteen/Fast-CGI/doc/ReadMe.md

 # Documents

 This folder contains various documents about FastCGI and CGI.
 Some documents describe CGI variables related to the PHP programming language.

+## Specification

+* [CGI](CGI) folder contains the specification of the CGI interface.
+* [FastCGI](FastCGI) folder contains the specification of the FastCGI interface.
+* [PHP](PHP) folder contains some useful information about usage of FastCGI in PHP programming language.

 ## Data Sources